Gadsby's Tavern: The Tavern Museum restoration

 Threatened with demolition in the early 20th century, the buildings were saved and preserved by efforts first undertaken by F. Clinton Knight and carried on by the American Legion, Post 24, along with other patriotic groups.
 The buildings were reopened in 1976, after extensive renovation, by the City of Alexandria as a museum dedicated to preserving and interpreting the social and cultural heritage of Alexandria by teaching the public about the site and its significant contributions.
 Clint Knight, a former city councilman, postmaster, and commander of Post 24 mortgaged his home to help purchase the Tavern.
 The renovators reproduced on the second floor of the Tavern the woodwork of the ballroom that the Metropolitan Museum of Art had earlier acquired.

 It was declared a National Historic Landmark in 1963.

 The Tavern Museum today

 Today, the City of Alexandria continues their preservation and interpretation through Gadsby's Tavern Museum and by leasing the restaurant space, in the 1792 hotel building, to a private restaurateur.
 The original ballroom woodwork can still be seen at Metropolitan Museum of Art in New York.

-The museum offers daily tours for individuals and families, and group tours by appointment.
-Admission is charged.
+The museum offers self guided and guided tours, and group tours by appointment.
+Self guided tours are $5, and guided tours are $8.
+Admission is free for city of Alexandria residents and employees, as well as active duty military and veterans.

 The museum is part of the American Whiskey Trail, which provides an educational journey into the history and cultural heritage of distilled spirits in American society.